ProlegyDE/pve-vm-clone-script/README.md

 THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY.
 THE AUTHOR SHALL NOT BE LIABLE FOR:

-*   Storage pool exhaustion
-*   Network configuration conflicts
+*   Data loss/corruption
+*   System failures
-*   System instability from resource overcommitment
+*   Direct/indirect damages from usage
+*   Incompatibilities with specific system configurations

+Use only on test systems or after thorough validation.

 ## :handshake: Contributing

 Contributions welcome!
 Please:

-1. Test Python 3.7+ compatibility
-2. Document new features clearly
-3. Maintain color-output consistency
+1. Use Issues for bug reports
+2. Submit Pull Requests with change descriptions
+3. Avoid breaking changes without discussion